MetaMask/metamask-docs/snaps/reference/rpc-api.md

 // `walletAddress` will be a string containing the address entered by the user
 ```

 ### `snap_getBip32Entropy`

-:::danger Powerful method
+:::danger
-If you call this method, you receive the user's parent key for the derivation path that they requested.
+If you call this method, you receive the user's parent key for the derivation path they requested.
-When that happens, you are now managing a person's keys, and whatever assets they control, on their behalf.
+You're then managing a person's keys, and whatever assets they control, on their behalf.
 Their safety is your responsibility.
 :::

-:::caution Only callable by
+:::note
-- Snaps
+This method is only callable by snaps.
 :::

 #### Parameters